Berkelium: Nuclear fuel cycle

 The nuclear fission properties of berkelium are different from those of the neighboring actinides curium and californium, and they suggest berkelium to perform poorly as a fuel in a nuclear reactor.
 Specifically, berkelium-249 has a moderately large neutron capture cross section of 710 barns for thermal neutrons, 1200 barns resonance integral, but very low fission cross section for thermal neutrons.
 In a thermal reactor, much of it will therefore be converted to berkelium-250 which quickly decays to californium-250.
 In principle, berkelium-249 can sustain a nuclear chain reaction in a fast breeder reactor.
 Its critical mass is relatively high at 192 kg, which can be reduced with a water or steel reflector but would still exceed the world production of this isotope.

 Berkelium-247 can maintain a chain reaction both in a thermal-neutron and in a fast-neutron reactor, however, its production is rather complex and thus the availability is much lower than its critical mass, which is about 75.7 kg for a bare sphere, 41.2 kg with a water reflector and 35.2 kg with a steel reflector (30 cm thickness).

 Health issues

 Little is known about the effects of berkelium on human body, and analogies with other elements may not be drawn because of different radiation products (electrons for berkelium and alpha particles, neutrons, or both for most other actinides).
 The low energy of electrons emitted from berkelium-249 (less than 126 keV) hinders its detection, due to signal interference with other decay processes, but also makes this isotope relatively harmless to humans as compared to other actinides.
 However, berkelium-249 transforms with a half-life of only 330 days to the strong alpha-emitter californium-249, which is rather dangerous and has to be handled in a glovebox in a dedicated laboratory.

-Most available berkelium toxicity data originate from research on animals.
-Upon ingestion by rats, only about 0.01% of berkelium ends in the blood stream.
-From there, about 65% goes to the bones, where it remains for about 50 years, 25% to the lungs (biological half-life about 20 years), 0.035% to the testicles or 0.01% to the ovaries where berkelium stays indefinitely.
-The balance of about 10% is excreted.
-In all these organs berkelium might promote cancer, and in the skeleton, its radiation can damage red blood cells.
+Berkelium might promote cancer, and in the skeleton, its radiation can damage red blood cells.
 The maximum permissible amount of berkelium-249 in the human skeleton is 0.4 nanograms.